Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Spline Quantumization Protocol

 \section{Spline Quantumization Protocol}

-Quantum computing faces the formidable challenge of not only optimizing QUBO models but also addressing highly nonlinear optimization problems as optimization targets.
-The significance of this issue lies in its ubiquity across diverse scientific and industrial domains, where real-world problems often exhibit intricate, arbitrary relationships among variables.
+Quantum computing faces the dual challenge of optimizing not only QUBO models but also highly nonlinear optimization problems that are prevalent in scientific and industrial applications.
+The significance of this challenge lies in the ubiquity of problems featuring intricate, non-linear relationships among variables in real-world scenarios.
 This fact underscores the urgency for quantum algorithms capable of navigating and optimizing complex, highly nonlinear landscapes.